markdoc/docs/pages/docs/syntax.md

 ## Tags

 Tags are the main syntactic extension that Markdoc adds on top of Markdown.
-Each tag is enclosed with `{%` and `%}`, and includes the tag name and content body.
-Tags are customizable with [attributes](#attributes).
+Each tag is enclosed with `{%` and `%}`, and includes the tag name, [attributes](#attributes), and the content body.

+Similar to HTML, Markdoc tags can be nested, and are customized with [attributes](#attributes).

 {% markdoc-example %}